beckn/beckn-ui-workspace/README.md

 ## Description

-Beckn-ui-workspace is a monorepo consisting of all Beckn possible frontend use-cases and BAPs (Beckn Application Protocols).
+Beckn-ui-workspace is a monorepo consisting of all Beckn possible frontend use-cases and BAPs.

 ## Installation and Usage